airlines with free baggage

 Hawaiian Airlines

-Hawaiian Airlines World Elite Mastercard ($99 annual fee): Cardholders can check two bags for free.
+Hawaiian Airlines World Elite Mastercard ($99 annual fee): Cardholders can check two bags free of charge.
 Travel companions are not included.

 JetBlue